AdobeDocs/experience-manager-65.en/help/communities/advanced.md

 There is no expectation that this file would be modified.

-If the stopwords file is missing, the advanced scoring engine will throw an error.
+If the stopwords file is missing, the advanced scoring engine gives an error.

 ## Advanced Badging Rules {#advanced-badging-rules}